timokoch/dumux-braindiffusion-miniapp/README.md

 mpirun -np 4 ./braindiffusion
 ```

+The first time this is executed, it also automatically downloads
+the required dataset from Zenodo which can take a while.
 Runtime parameters can be configures via the parameter file `params.input`
 that is located in the app folder but also linked to the build folder.